MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 This article is part of a tutorial about how to containerize and deploy a containerized Python web app to Azure App Service.
 App Service enables you to run containerized web apps and deploy through continuous integration/continuous deployment (CI/CD) capabilities with Docker Hub, Azure Container Registry, and Visual Studio Team Services.
 In this part of the tutorial, you learn how to build and run the containerized Python web app locally. ***This step is optional and isn't required to deploy the sample app to Azure.***

 Running a Docker image locally in your development environment requires setup beyond deployment to Azure.
 Think of it as an investment that can make future development cycles easier, especially when you move beyond sample apps and you start to create your own web apps.
-To deploy the sample app, you can skip this step and go to the next step in this tutorial.
+To deploy the sample apps for [Django](https://github.com/Azure-Samples/msdocs-python-django-container-web-app) and [Flask](https://github.com/Azure-Samples/msdocs-python-flask-container-web-app), you can skip this step and go to the next step in this tutorial.
 You can always return after deploying to Azure and work through these steps.

 The service diagram shown below highlights the components covered in this article.